 Category 10C: Assessment/Evaluation for all Assessment/evaluation of information literacy includes program performance and student outcomes and:

+New or

+Under Di In Ongoing Program

-No In Planning Ongoing Activity - •Includes periodic review of assessment/evaluation methods. ~ ✓
+No scussion Planning Activity Strength

+•Includes periodic review of assessment/evaluation methods. ✓ $\checkmark$

 Optional Questions

 What activities at your library (or college) have really advanced your information literacy program so far?